Akumal Arts Festival 2018, Yucatan Mexico

 The bats are flying towards the Mexican marigold, which is used in the Day of the Dead celebration.
 The pungent smell and bright orange flower is thought to guide the spirit of deased loved ones to their shrines.
 The colourful stripes are from the traditional Mexican shawls, known as serapes.

 Big thanks to @akumalartsfestival and @klonism for organising such a brilliant art festival, and the artists @zenor.2061, @pawski_h2i, @seca_one, @nomad.clan, @jimvision and @qubekmanchester.
 See more in the link below.

 I was commissioned to paint this optical illusion for the playroom where children meet with their parents and social services.
 Barnardos wanted to whole room to have a more child friendly and playful atmosphere.

-The floor was so confusing to spray paint, getting all the angles to line up from one perspective was a real challenge, as it looked completely distorted from every other than where the yelow footprints are.
+The floor was so confusing to spray paint, getting all the angles to line up from one perspective was a real challenge, as it looked completely distorted from every angle other than where the yelow footprints are.
 It was great fun and I loved seeing kids interact with it in a way that they can't with a painted wall, especially the snakes and ladders floor mural.

 Here is a recent memorial mural that I was commissioned to paint by the friends of a young man that was murdered in Easton, Bristol.
 RIP Flames aka Andre Gayle.